cbertoglio/my-portfolio/README.md

 With minor skills in programming, calculating, and statistical analysis, I am able to effectively analyze data, and to use these skills to conduct research in the future.
 I am adept at using Microsoft Excel, JDoodle, and IBM SPSS Statistics.

-My expanding skill set, commitment to quality analyses, and passion for research makes me as a valuable asset.
-In my spare time, I am focusing on researching internships for after I graduate and preparing for data collection for my indidvidual research experience in Spring 2025.
+My expanding skill set, commitment to quality analyses, and passion for research makes me a valuable asset.
+In my spare time, I am focusing on researching internships for after I graduate and preparing for data collection for my individual research experience in Spring 2025.

 You can find me on [LinkedIn](https://www.linkedin.com/in/corrine-bertoglio-786949362/).